-The great flood and Noah’s ark is a tale believed by millions.
-Many creationists even believe that dinosaurs lived on the ship.
-What’s even more interesting is that there are christian apologists who have given serious thought to the resolving the logical problems that arise when considering the implications of such a worldwide catastrophic event as the great flood.
+What’s even more interesting is that there are Christian apologists who give serious thought to resolving the logical problems that arise when considering the implications of such a worldwide catastrophic event such as The Great Flood.

-Creationists have found possible solution to these apparent problems.
+Creationists believe, they have found a possible solution to these apparent problems.

-This is the type of answer you get when you start with a presumption and are forced to try and give plausible reason for the absurd.
+This proposal is the type of answer you get when you start with a presumption and are forced to try and give a plausible reason for the absurd.

-To imagine that small animals were jettisoned up into the sky, or in some cases the trajectory would require into space, to solve the problem of how the animals spread back across the world following the flood is hysterical.
+To imagine those small animals are jettisoned up into the sky, (and in some cases, the trajectory would require into space), to solve the problem of how the animals spread back across the world following the great flood is hysterical.

-This is the kind of argument a small child might hypothesize, and you would smile and be proud of them for at least thinking outside the box.
-But you wouldn’t for a moment think that they were onto something.
+It is the kind of argument a young child might hypothesize.
+At least they’re thinking outside the box.
+But you wouldn’t for a moment believe that they were onto something.

 There’s not much else to be said.

-Even without a scientific explanation, rudimentary powers of logic and reasoning alone are enough to understand if you’re caught in the blast of a volcano enough to jettison you a great distance, you’re going to be blown apart.
+Even without a scientific explanation, rudimentary powers of logic and reasoning alone are enough to understand death is imminent.
+If you get caught in the blast of a volcano enough to eject you across a great distance, it’s going to blow you apart.

-Not to mention it would be nothing short of a miracle to survive the landing.
-But if you believe miracles are possible, why not transport the cuddly animals by less traumatic means?
+Not to mention, it would be nothing short of a miracle to survive the landing.
+But if you believe miracles are possible, why not transport the cuddly little animals by less traumatic means?

-Perhaps you could argue that god works within the laws of physics; though a miracle is by definition a suspension of the laws of physics, but still, let’s go with this.
+You could argue that God works within the laws of physics; though a miracle is by definition a suspension of the laws of physics, still, let’s go with this.

-You can then argue that teleportation is outside the bounds of laws of the Universe; though that one day may well prove not to be the case.
-But being ejaculated into the sky by a volcano to travel a great distance and landing safely, with well being intact enough to reproduce, is also outside the known laws of physics.
+You can argue then that teleportation is outside the bounds of laws of the Universe; though that may one day prove not to be the case.
+But being ejected into the sky by a volcano to travel a great distance and land safely, while still be intact and capable of reproducing offspring, is also outside the known laws of physics.

-No matter how generous I can be with this argument, I can’t lend it an ounce of plausibility.
+No matter how generous I can be with this argument, I can’t lend teleportation or ejection with redistribution by a volcano one ounce of plausibility.